Kid Valley, Washington: Geography

 The Kid Valley Bridge carries State Highway 504 from the north to the south side of the North Fork of the Toutle River.
 This bridge was the only bridge on the highway not damaged or completely destroyed by mudflows following the 1980 eruption of Mount St. Helens.
 Its survival was due to its high clearance.

-There is a logging camp in Kid Valley.
+There was a logging camp, 19 mile, in Kid Valley.
 Some of the bridges destroyed by Mount St. Helens were owned by logging companies.
 Another natural disaster that affected logging in Kid Valley was a storm in February 1996 which caused multiple debris flows.
 It was mostly logging roads that were damaged, but State Highway 504 was also blocked in two places near Kid Valley.

 There is a forest campsite in Kid Valley.